rjtayl/nesse/README.md

 # detectorpy
-A python based solid state detector simulation developed for the Nab experiment.
+Nab Experiment Shape SImulation Effort (NESSIE) is a python based solid state detector simulation developed for the Nab experiment.